Yes Minister: Reception

 The series gained high audience figures, and 90+ on the audience Appreciation Index.
 Critics, such as Andrew Davies in the Times Educational Supplement and Armando Iannucci, have noted that the show had high expectations of its audience.
 Lynn posits that the public are more intelligent than most situation comedies, often patronisingly, give them credit for.
-Jay believes that the viewers were just as intelligent as the writers, but that there were some things that they needed to know but didn't.
+Jay believes that the viewers were just as intelligent as the writers, but that there were some things that they needed to know but did not.

 Yes Minister won the BAFTA award for Best Comedy Series for 1980, 1981 and 1982, and the "Party Games" special was nominated in the Best Light Entertainment Programme category for 1984.
 Yes, Prime Minister was short-listed for Best Comedy Series for both 1986 and 1987.
 Nigel Hawthorne's portrayal of Sir Humphrey Appleby won the BAFTA Award for Best Light Entertainment Performance four times (in 1981, 1982, 1986 and 1987).
 Eddington was also nominated on all four occasions.
 Nigel Hawthorne was awarded Best Actor in Light Entertainment Programme at the 1981 Broadcasting Press Guild Awards.

 Yes Minister came sixth in a 2004 BBC poll to find 'Britain's Best Sitcom'.
 In a list of the 100 Greatest British Television Programmes drawn up by the British Film Institute in 2000, voted by industry professionals, Yes Minister and Yes, Prime Minister were both placed ninth.
 They were also placed 14th in Channel 4's The Ultimate Sitcom, a poll conducted by people who work in sitcoms.

 Some political scientists cite the series for its accurate and sophisticated portrayal of the relationships between civil servants and politicians, and are quoted in some textbooks on British politics.
 Some political scientists considered it a reflection of the public choice model, which encouraged a "conservative agenda of balanced budgets and reduced government spending".
-The Washington Post considered its "ideas were at the center of the Thatcher and Ronald Reagan administrations in Britain and the United States, which favored cutting government and shifting its functions to the private sector".
+The Washington Post considered its "ideas were at the centre of the Thatcher and Ronald Reagan administrations in Britain and the United States, which favored cutting government and shifting its functions to the private sector".

-The series was praised by critics and politicians, and it was reported that the shows were popular in government circles.
+The series was praised by critics and politicians and it was reported that the shows were popular in government circles.
 The Guinness Television Encyclopedia suggests that "real politicians ... enjoyed the show's cynical dismissal of Whitehall intrigue and its insights into the machinations of government."
 Lord Donoughue, an admirer of the series who was head of James Callaghan's policy unit at 10 Downing Street from 1976 to 1979, noticed that, when the Labour Party returned to power in 1997 after 18 years in opposition, a number of junior Ministers took so seriously the relationships with civil servants as depicted by Jay and Lynn that they were unduly wary of senior officials and allowed this suspicion to influence their behaviour.